 Because we have limited financial and managerial resources, we focus on research programs and product candidates that we identify for specific indications among many potential options.
 As a result, we may forego or delay pursuit of opportunities with other product candidates or for other indications that later prove to have greater commercial potential.
-For example, on January 10, 2023, we announced, as part of an overall portfolio prioritization, that we will focus on the development of our lead product candidate, briquilimab (formerly known as JSP191), in chronic mast and stem cell diseases as well as a conditioning agent for stem cell transplant in rare diseases.
-This portfolio includes a new program as a therapeutic for patients with CSU, along with our existing programs for briquilimab as a therapeutic for patients with LR-MDS and as a conditioning agent for stem cell transplant in patients with sickle cell disease, Fanconi anemia or severe combined immunodeficiency.
+For example, on January 10, 2023, we announced, as part of an overall portfolio prioritization, that we will focus on the development of our lead product candidate, briquelimab (formerly known as JSP191), in chronic mast and stem cell diseases as well as a conditioning agent for stem cell transplant in rare diseases.
+This portfolio includes a new program as a therapeutic for patients with CSU and CIndU, along with our existing programs for briquelimab as a therapeutic for patients with LR-MDS and as a conditioning agent for stem cell transplant in patients with sickle cell disease, Fanconi anemia or severe combined immunodeficiency.
+In addition, in May 2024, we announced the expansion of our mast cell development program with a Phase 1b/2a study evaluating briquelimab in asthma patients.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial medicines or profitable market opportunities.
 Our projections of both the number of people who have these diseases, as well as the subset of people with these diseases who have the potential to benefit from treatment with our product candidates, are based on estimates.
 If any of our estimates are inaccurate, the market opportunities for any of our product candidates could be significantly diminished and have an adverse material impact on our business.
 Additionally, the potentially addressable patient population for our product candidates may be limited, or may not be amenable to treatment with our product candidates.
 Our spending on current and future research and development programs and product candidates for specific indications may not yield any commercially viable product candidates.
-If we do not accurately evaluate the commercial potential or target market for a particular product candidate (including briquilimab), we may relinquish valuable rights to that product candidate through collaboration, licensing, or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.
+If we do not accurately evaluate the commercial potential or target market for a particular product candidate (including briquelimab), we may relinquish valuable rights to that product candidate through collaboration, licensing, or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.
 Any such event could have a material adverse effect on our business, financial condition, results of operations and prospects.